Last Updated: July 9, 2020 (minor updates)

 Interest Level.
 Members should have an inherent continuing interest in the history of the Corca Laidhe region (roughly the south part of Munster, the southernmost province of Ireland), otherwise they may lose interest and leave the project.

 Research Experience.
 You are NOT necessarily expected to know exactly where your earliest known paternal line ancestor came from in the British Isles.
 However, you are expected to be experienced with genealogy record sources and to have researched your paternal line, even if only back two or three generations.
+If your research is "stuck" in the Americas, or Australia, or elsewhere, that's okay.
+We anticipate that you'll keep working on your research.
+The requirement is that your account documents what you DO know.

 Contact Information.
 The tester's name must be in the Contact Information.
-If you are monitoring the test for someone else, your name should be included in the NAME field.
+If you are monitoring the test for someone else, your name must be included in the NAME field.
 If you use more than one email they should be included in the primary email field.
 See details below.

 As you learn more about your earliest known paternal ancestor your data should be updated accordingly.
 See details below.